 For all that have not worked with free software so far it may be strange in the beginning to have to integrate different components to a system on their own, and some will not easily have the heart to do so.
-For this I present my own environment that I use to generate from LATEX Postscript and PDF as well as HTML.
+For this I present my own environment that I use to generate from LATEX PostScript and PDF as well as HTML.

-This is not a introduction to LATEX, there are some excellent documents available in the net as well as my book.
+This is not a introduction to LATEX, there are some excellent documents available in the net as well as my German book.
 For beginners the best will be the “Not so short introduction to LATEX2ε”, delivered with approximately every LATEX distribution in <texmf>/doc/guides/lshort/, or to be downloaded from CTAN.org1.
 Essential also is the UK TEX FAQ, to be obtained from the UK TeX Archive.
-Then we should mention l2tabu, that lists obsolete commands and packages and their alternatives.
+Then we should mention l2tabu, which lists obsolete commands and packages and their alternatives.